Faculty and Staff

-Dr. Jabarie Glass currently serves as the interim associate director of choral studies in the University of South Carolina School of Music where he conducts University Chorus, Women’s Chorus, and teaches undergraduate and graduate courses in conducting and choral music education.
+Dr. Jabarie Glass serves as the associate director of choral studies in the University of South Carolina School of Music where he conducts University Chorus, Women’s Chorus, and teaches undergraduate and graduate courses in conducting and choral music education.
 His diverse conducting experiences have included working with university, secondary, community youth, festival, and church choral ensembles.
 He maintains an active schedule of concerts, lectures, guest conducting, and adjudication engagements throughout the United States.

 Before moving to Ann Arbor, Michigan for graduate conducting studies, Dr. Glass led an exceptional high school and middle school choral program in Mississippi for nine years.
 Ensembles under his leadership have received numerous honors and awards, including invitational performances at the American Choral Directors Association Southern Division Conference (2014) and the Mississippi-ACDA State Conference (2011).

 Dr. Glass was a conducting fellow with the Chorus America Conducting Academy where he studied and conducted choral-orchestral works, including Mozart’s Requiem in D minor, K. 626; Berstein’s Chichester Psalms; and Mendelssohn’s Elijah, Op.
 70. He was also a conducting fellow with the Norfolk Chamber Music Festival Chamber Choir & Conducting Workshop, studying conducting and ensemble singing with Simon Carrington.